mohdshahbaz/frontEnd/README.md

 # Front end

-A front end for a web app
+A front end for a web app developed using Angular 11 and deployed using netlify.

-Checkout the live version [here](https://angular-frontend.netlify.app/)
+Check out the live version [here](https://angular-frontend.netlify.app/)